 So what happens is you accumulate the newest model and the old one just sits there.
 Some of the reasons for why you hold onto such items may include the following:

 1. Too Lazy/busy: You’re either too lazy or busy to get rid of it.
 You say to yourself, “I don’t have the time to deal with this and sort through this stuff!”.

 2. Perceived Value: You think “This is valuable!” and perhaps you could make some money from it in the future.

-4. Impulse purchase you regret: You made a mistake buying it but you don’t want to admit that to yourself so you hang onto it.
+4. Impulse purchase you regret: You made a mistake buying it but you don’t want to admit it to yourself so … you hang onto it.

 So how can you declutter your life without feeling completely overwhelmed by the job?

-One mistake a lot of people make before they start decluttering is they run out and buy books on how to declutter and lots of storage and organization boxes.
-Please resist the urge to do this.
+One mistake a lot of people make before they start decluttering is they run out and buy books on how to declutter and lots of storage and organisation boxes.
+Resist the urge to do this!

-Storage boxes have been described as “junk bunkers” and being like a shot of morphine.
-Don Aslett says –
+Storage boxes have been described as junk bunkers and being like a shot of morphine.
+Don Aslett states:

 “They ease the pain, take care of the problem for a short time – and then it comes back”.